DataKinds/datakinds.github.io/_posts/2022-04-06-strategies-for-solving-wordle.md

 The other day, my partner and I were competing to see who could solve the day's Wordle the quickest.
 She got it in 4 guesses.
 I... didn't get it after all 6 guesses.
 In an effort to not repeat that kind of humiliation, I wrote a program to help you narrow down your Wordle guesses based on the information that the game gives you after every guess.

 If you haven't seen 3b1b's excellent video series on Wordle and information theory, [watch it first]().
 The only reason I found this problem interesting at all was because 3b1b made it interesting.
+One thing that bothered me about the video, though, was that he used the Wordle wordlist directly.
+I feel like that goes against the spirit of the problem, regardless of what he said.

 # Shut up and give me the code!